 Website speed is becoming ever more important every year and 2021 is no different.
-Search engines such as Google are favouring better performing websites, which includes web pages that are optimised for speed, both on desktop and mobile.
+Search engines such as Google are favouring better-performing websites, which include web pages that are optimised for speed, both on desktop and mobile.
 Google is constantly changing its algorithm for search engine optimisation (SEO) and many websites suffer major consequences from it.
 Speed optimisation is one factor that Google has favoured in recent years and the company will be placing even more priority on faster websites across 2021.
 Therefore, we have laid out some core reasons as to how you can improve your website speed in 2021 and make sure your company does not suffer the effects of a slow-performing website.

 What is the Importance of your Website’s Speed?